For immediate release

 - Support the Uyghur Forced Labor Prevention Act (H.R.6210/S.3471), which would prohibit the importation to the United States of textiles, cotton, and other goods from Xinjiang.

 Find full report here.

-Save Uighur welcome the recommendations of the USCIRF.
+Save Uyghur welcome the recommendations of the USCIRF.
 It is time for the world to pressure China to ensure basic freedoms and sovereignty for the people of East Turkestan and Tibet.
 It is also time for the United States to again lead the world in taking a public stance against human rights violations, and championing human rights globally.

 Justice for All is a U.S.-based human rights NGO with Consultative Status at the UN.
 The organization advocates for the global strengthening of human rights.